 Using the Kubernetes Vertical Pod Autoscaler

-Find out how to use the Kubernetes Vertical Pod Autoscaler to automatically adjust the resource requests and limits for containers running in pods on a cluster you've created using Container Engine for Kubernetes (OKE).
+Find out how to use the Kubernetes Vertical Pod Autoscaler to automatically adjust the resource requests and limits for containers running in pods on a cluster you've created using Kubernetes Engine (OKE).

 Note